 Inventory shrinkage is when you have less inventory than you should.
 Something is causing items to go missing before the point of sale.
 And inventory shrinkage isn’t just a retail problem.
 It affects every stage of the supply chain from the point of manufacture.
-And it affects every business's inventory turnover ratios and sell through rates.
+And it affects every business's inventory turnover ratio and sell through rate.
 Because that inventory isn't being turned over or sold.

 How to Calculate Inventory Shrinkage

 If you’ve got shrinkage, there’s good news: Shrinkage is unavoidable.
 Every business will run some level of inventory shrinkage.
 You just need a shrinkage calculation to uncover it and there’s more good news: You can lower it.